 If you’re interested in finding an alternative to Doptelet, talk with your doctor.
 They can tell you about other medications that may work well for you.

 Note: Some of the drugs listed below are used off-label to treat these specific conditions.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+With off-label use, doctors prescribe a drug for a condition other than what the FDA has approved it for.

 Examples of drugs that may be used to treat chronic immune thrombocytopenia (ITP) include:

-Examples of other drugs that may be used to treat thrombocytopenia in chronic liver disease include:
+Examples of other drugs that may be used to treat thrombocytopenia due to chronic liver disease include:

 You may wonder how Doptelet compares with other medications that are prescribed for similar uses.
 Here we look at how Doptelet and Mulpleta are alike and different.